 I began my teaching career in 2000 in a large high school in Mississippi where I taught science and math.
 By 2006, I was living in Dallas, teaching at a science magnet, had 3 little boys under 4, and another baby boy on the way.
 I stepped away from the classroom and began ten years in curriculum and instruction consultation.
 I loved my work, but I missed teaching science.
 It seemed I was always helping kids at my home.
 In 2016, I decided I needed to be at home more.
 It lasted about three months when I received a phone call from Katherine Herron at Hola!
 I was hesitant at first, as I had committed to working less, but as I learned more about ¡hola hp!, it became apparent I was supposed to teach at this company.
 I love the message of ¡hola hp!, It truly is an environment where all kids thrive and find success.
 It is an educator’s dream.
 These kids become “mine.”
 And, I get to watch as they excel and hopefully find a little love for science.
 I am honestly blessed by the kids, parents, and community that surrounds ¡hola hp!.

 ¡Hola!
-My name is Jenn Knagg, and I am the Elementary Director at ¡hola hp!.
+My name is Jenn Knagg, and I am the PreK, Elementary and Specialized Services Director at ¡hola hp!.

 During the 2016-2017 school year, I had Katherine Herron’s oldest child in my classroom in Highland Park ISD.
 Through working with her daughter on a private level as well as in the classroom, Katherine saw the connection I created with her daughter and my other students, and she invited me to dinner.
 At this time, she was ready to launch an elementary branch to her already popular middle and high school tutoring company and wanted to pick my brain.
 I was floored by the opportunity and could not wait to get started with helping to launch a full elementary program including summer camps and small group sessions.
 We started that summer with summer camps.
 The feedback we received after the camps concluded proved that these would be an elementary staple for years to come by both teachers and campers.
 We launched that next school year with small group sessions for students in Pre-Kindergarten through 4th grade.
 The small group sessions have been the most popular part of Elementary.
 They offer students consistent, focused, and effective instruction that supports what students are learning inside their classrooms.
 It has been such a blessing to join the family of staff that Katherine has put together and to serve this amazing community of families.